 If your bird is particularly noisy, call your airline to find out whether your bird is a good candidate for in-cabin travel.

 Some airlines allow birds in the cabin, provided their kennel will fit under the seat in front of you.
 Others will only accept pet birds as checked baggage.
-You will be charged a fee, typically $75 to $125, to bring your bird with you on a domestic flight (see table, below).
+You will be charged a fee to bring your bird with you on a domestic flight (see table below).

 Some air carriers have blackout dates for pet travel.
 Typically, these dates include Thanksgiving weekend and the Christmas travel season.
 Blackout dates vary by airline.